dougsaus/bgt-service/README.md

 ## Future Enhancements

-This app could be expanded in a number of ways
+The app could be expanded in a number of ways by adding more user value
 - Add filtering and sorting to `queryGames()`
 - Track additional fields for games (type, genre, publish date, etc)
   - Can add additional fields not available on BGG or just additional fields for indexing purposes
   - Can enrich games with more fields form the BGG API
 - Add user collections
   - Integrate user collections with Board Game Geek Collections

+The app could be improved in a few ways as well that don't directly add new end-user features
 - Break Games, GameMetadata, and Collections into separate DGS and federate with [Apollo](https://www.apollographql.com/docs/graphos/schema-design/federated-schemas/federation)
+- Add security and RBAC
+- Add multitenancy
+- Better resiliency with calling the BGG service.
+  - Better error handling
+  - retries on failure
+  - circuit breaker

 # Running Tests